alvrogd/delta/README.md

 >> 5.0 / 2
    2.5
 >> 5 / (1 - 1)
-error[E4001]: catched a division by 0
+error[E4001]: caught a division by 0
  --> stdin : ln 57 : col 12
 ```